How to Manage Your Business Security Systems Before You Hire a Virtual Assistant

 Are you ready to hire a virtual assistant?

-One concern that we hear frequently is that business owners are worried about protecting their business before hiring someone who works remotely.
+One concern that we hear frequently is that entrepreneurs are worried about their business security systems — protecting their business before hiring someone who works remotely.
 It makes sense – you don’t really know this person and you’re going to give them access to vital systems and information about your business!

-Let’s look at some tips for securing your business ahead of hiring a virtual assistant:
+Here are some tips for amping up your business security systems ahead of hiring a virtual assistant:

-You should also give some thought to the types of work that you’ll want your virtual assistant doing and what this gives them access to in your systems.
+You should also give some thought to the types of work that you’ll want your virtual assistant to do and what this gives them access to your business information systems.
 If you can block access to certain things that aren’t necessary for them to have, then this is a good step to take.
-Alternatively, you might require password access to certain files, which makes it easier to ensure that only those whom you want accessing them can get in.
+Alternatively, you might require password access to certain files, which makes it easier to ensure information security and that only those whom you want accessing them can get in.

 Consider documenting all of those things that your VA will and won’t have access to, so it’s easy for you to refer to and check up on.